vicen007/git-cheat-sheet/README.md

 npm config set HTTPS-PROXY http://nmciproxyb1secure.nrfk.nadsusea.nads.navy.mil:8443
 ```
 ## NMCI Box NOT behind VPN
-You will have to delete your proxy settings if you are not behind the NMCI VPN on your NMCI box.
-Do all of the following just to be 100% certain:
+If you've used the proxy settings above, but you want to develop OFF of the VPN on the same box, you'll have to delete any persistent proxy settings that were set.
+To do so, copy and paste the following into your command prompt
 ```bash
 npm config rm PROXY
 npm config rm HTTPS-PROXY